JonnyBanana/BANANA_CRASHER/README.md

 <b>ATTENTION!!!
 IN SOME RARE CASES, THIS ATTACK CAN SERIOUSLY
 DAMAGE YOUR PHONE OR DEVICE!!!</b>

-The QR is based on the css webkit filter DOS attack (discovered by pwnsdx), and simply redirects the user to the linK of this repo:
+The QR is based on the css webkit filter DOS attack (discovered by pwnsdx), and simply redirects the user to the link of this repo:

 https://github.com/JonnyBanana/safari-ie-reaper.github.io